bhits/c2s-ui/README.md

 There are two main modules in this project:

 + `client`: This folder contains all frontend user interface code, which is written using [Angular](https://angular.io/) v2.4.
 + `server`: This folder contains a [Spring Boot](http://projects.spring.io/spring-boot/) project, which is primarily responsible for packaging and serving the static resources that are built from the `client` module.
-This is also an [Apache Maven](https://maven.apache.org/) project and utilizes [Frontend Maven Plugin](https://github.com/eirslett/frontend-maven-plugin) to:
+This is also an [Apache Maven](https://maven.apache.org/) project which utilizes [Frontend Maven Plugin](https://github.com/eirslett/frontend-maven-plugin) to:
     1. locally install [Node.js](https://nodejs.org/en/) and the `client` module Node.js dependencies;
     2. Build the `client` module using Node Package Manager [NPM](https://www.npmjs.com/) Node.js package.
 Finally, it uses [Apache Maven Resources Plugin](https://maven.apache.org/plugins/maven-resources-plugin/) to copy the resources that are built from the `client` module into the `server` module that will be eventually packaged as a build artifact in `jar` format.
 Therefore, there is no need to install Node.js globally if `server` module is built with Maven.
 + Angular CLI and MD2 are required only during development.
 It is not required to install them if you're only running the application out of the box.